Bury F.C.

-Bury Football Club is an inactive English association football club based in Bury, Greater Manchester, whose team last played in EFL League Two, the fourth tier of English football, in the 2018–19 season.
-The team are known as "The Shakers", and play in white shirts and navy blue shorts.
-Gigg Lane, one of the world's oldest football grounds, has been the club's home venue since 1885.
-The club has long-standing rivalries with near neighbours Bolton Wanderers, Oldham Athletic and Rochdale.
-Established in 1885, Bury was a founder member of the Lancashire League in 1889 and crowned champions in 1890–91 and 1891–92, before being elected to the Football League in 1894.
+Bury Football Club is an English association football club based in Bury, Greater Manchester.
+It currently competes in the West Division of the Northern Premier League, the eighth tier of the English football pyramid, following a 2023 merger with phoenix club Bury AFC.
+Before expulsion from the English Football League in August 2019, Bury FC had played in EFL League Two, the fourth tier of the English football pyramid, in the 2018–19 season.

-Bury won the Second Division in 1894–95 and earned promotion to the First Division in which they played for 17 seasons.
+The team are known as The Shakers and play in white shirts and navy blue shorts.
+Gigg Lane has been the club's home since 1885.
+The club has long-standing rivalries with Bolton Wanderers, Oldham Athletic and Rochdale.
+Established in 1885, Bury was a founder member of the Lancashire League in 1889 and champions in 1890–91 and 1891–92, before being elected to the Football League in 1894.
+Bury won the Second Division in 1894–95 and promotion to the First Division in which they played for 17 seasons.
 They won the FA Cup in 1900 with a 4–0 victory over Southampton and again in 1903 with a record 6–0 win over Derby County.
 Bury were relegated to the Second Division at the end of the 1911–12 season and were there for twelve years until securing promotion as runners-up in 1923–24.
 They were relegated in 1928–29, their last top-flight season.
 In 1956–57, they dropped into the third tier for the first time but won promotion as champions of the Third Division under Dave Russell in 1960–61.
 From 1967 to 1971, they had one promotion and three relegations, the last of which was from the Third to the Fourth Division.